Zanthoxylum spinosum

-Zanthoxylum spinosum is a species of flowering plant in the family Rutaceae known by the common name Biscayne prickly-ash.
+Zanthoxylum spinosum is a species of flowering plant in the family Rutaceae, known by the common name Biscayne prickly-ash.
 It is native to the West Caribbean, including South Florida and the Florida Keys, Cuba, Bahamas, Cayman Islands, and Hispaniola.

-This species is a shrub or tree growing up to 7 meters tall.
-It is covered in prickles.
+This species is a shrub or tree growing up to 7 meters tall, covered in prickles.
 The leaves are up to 18 centimeters long and are divided into several leaflets.
-Flowers are borne in cymes.
-Each has three sepals and three petals.
+Flowers are borne in cymes, each with three sepals and three petals.
 The round, glandular fruits are borne in clusters.